The Respectful Prostitute: Scene III

 Scene III is very short.
 Lizzie explains to the men knocking on the door that she has not hidden The Negro, because she was raped by him.
 The men believe it and leave.

 Scene IV

 In scene IV, The Negro comes out of hiding again.
 They talk briefly about the differences between black and white people, during which Lizzie also sees similarities between her and The Negro.
 Then there is another knock on the door and The Negro hides for the third time.

 Scene V

 Lizzie opens the door and Fred comes in.
 During the conversation, Fred hears a noise from the bathroom.
 Lizzie tries to convince him that it is her next client, but Fred doesn't believe her and goes to check.
 He finds The Negro, who immediately runs away from him and out into the street.
 Lizzie runs after him and shouts that he is innocent, but two shots are fired.
-She is very angry and about to kill Fred, however, Fred, just like his father, is a very good speaker and manages to convince her not to.
+She is very angry and is about to kill Fred, however, Fred, just like his father, is a very good speaker and manages to convince her not to.